Hu Shih Quotes

 About Author

-Hu was editor of the Free China Journal, which was shut down for criticizing Chiang Kai-shek.
+Hu was the editor of the Free China Journal, which was shut down for criticizing Chiang Kai-shek.
 In 1919, he also criticized Li Dazhao.
 Hu advocated that the world adopt Western-style democracy.
 Moreover, Hu criticized Sun Yat-sen's claim that people are incapable of self-rule.
 Hu criticized the Nationalist government for betraying the ideal of Constitutionalism in The Outline of National Reconstruction.